magikMaker/magik-server/README.md

 ## Getting Started

-Install the module with: `npm install -g magik-server`
+Install the module and start the server:

 ```sh
 $ npm install -g magik-server